Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Inference for HTE

 Post subgroup identification inferences are designed to control two sources of uncertainty related to the following two questions: (1) how close is the estimated subgroup $\widehat{S}(X)$ to the ``true'' subgroup $S_{true}(X)$, (2) how close is the estimated treatment effect in the estimated subgroup $\widehat{E}(\Delta(X)|\widehat{S}(X))$ to the true treatment effect in this subgroup, $E(\Delta(X)|\widehat{S}(X))$.
 These questions are related but different.
 For example, one can develop a very accurate procedure for identifying subgroups that are very similar to the true subgroups.
 However, the treatment effect estimated within that subgroup may be very biased (overly optimistic).

 The first type of inferences is rarely considered in the literature.
 A notable example would be the works by Schnell et al \cite{Schnell2018} and Schnell \cite{Schnell2021}) on controlling the probability of selecting the correct subgroups $\hat{S}(X)$ vs $S_{true}(X)$.
 Here the true subgroup is understood as a subgroup with a beneficial effect.
-Schnell et al \cite{Schnell2018} provide Bayesian credible sets, i.e., $\text{Pr}(S_{lower} \subseteq S_{true} \subseteq S_{upper}) > 1-\alpha$, where $S_{lower}$ and $S_{upper}$ are the \textit{bounding} subgroups that are constructed in a way that the former is contained by the true subgroup and the latter contains the true subgroup, with a desired probability $1-\alpha$.
-The true subgroup is defined as a subset of the covariate points for which CATE is positive, i.e., $S_{true}(X)=\{x: \Delta(x)> 0\}$.
-This methodology is extended in Schnell \cite{Schnell2021}) where a frequentist counterpart for Bayesian credible sets is proposed.
+Schnell et al \cite{Schnell2018} provide Bayesian credible sets, i.e., $\text{Pr}(S_{lower} \subseteq S_{true} \subseteq S_{upper}) > 1-\alpha$, where $S_{lower}$ and $S_{upper}$ are the \textit{bounding} subgroups that are constructed in a way that the former (termed the \textit{exclusive} credible subset) is contained by the true subgroup and the latter (the \textit{inclusive} credible subset) contains the true subgroup, with a desired posterior probability $1-\alpha$.
+The true subgroup is defined as a subset of the covariate points for which CATE is positive, i.e., $S_{true}(X)=\{x: \Delta(x)> \delta\}$, where $\delta \ge 0$ is the hypothesized value, often taken as $\delta=0$.
+The pair of credible subsets $S_{lower}$ and $S_{upper}$ are constructed from the simultaneous credible bands on $\Delta(x)$: $\Delta_{lower}(x)$ and $\Delta_{upper}(x)$, as $S_{lower}(X)=\{x: \Delta_{lower}(x)> \delta\}$, and $S_{upper}(X)=\{x: \Delta_{upper}(x) \ge \delta\}$.
+The credible bands are based on posterior samples from $\Delta(x)$, and also have an asymptotic frequentist interpretation, therefore the credible sets methodology combines Bayesian and frequentist elements.
+This methodology is extended in Schnell \cite{Schnell2021} where a frequentist counterpart for Bayesian credible sets is proposed.
 The frequentist sets are constructed via a Monte-Carlo procedure.
-Their methodology is implemented in the R package \texttt{credsubs}.
 Ngo et al \cite{Ngo2020} presents applications of this method to identifying patient subgroups with a beneficial treatment effect in a case study of prostate carcinoma patients.